Merry Christmas! There aren't many things better than NBA action on Christmas Day.

 Luol Deng - Deng's contract expires after the 2013-2014 season.
 Next season they are already tied down with Joakim Noah, Derrick Rose, Taj Gibson, and Carlos Boozer to the tune of 55.8 million dollars.
 The Bulls would have to pay a luxury tax if they were to sign Deng long term, while other teams would be willing to pay Deng the same amount, if not more than what Chicago could realistically pay him.
 It has been proposed that the Bulls should trade Deng to get as many assets in return as they can since Deng's exit from Chicago this summer is anticipated.

 With the holiday’s approaching, some NBA players have been in a giving mood while others have been feeling less than festive.

 In August, DraftStreet.com announced the 2013 DFFC, where first prize wins $1,000,000.
-There are 40 spots total available for the live final in Las Vegas in December, and those 40 will battle for their share of $1,750,000.
-Each week of the NFL season, we will have qualifiers running, and if you win a qualifier, you win a spot in Las Vegas.
-Qualifiers run from week 1 to week 14, with entry fees ranging from $22 to $420.
-After 10 weeks of play, we have just 10 spots remaining.
-Below are the winners from week 10.
+There were 40 spots total available for the live final in Las Vegas, which took place this past weekend.
+Those 40 battled for their share of $1,750,000.
+Each week of the NFL season, we had qualifiers running, and if you won a qualifier, you won a spot in Las Vegas.
+Qualifiers ran from week 1 to week 14, with entry fees ranging from $22 to $420.